Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-console-deploy-ai-unlimited.md

 </details>

 ***Persistent volume parms are in the table.
 Do we need a section in this topic for more info about persistent volumes (from the readme - and like what's in the tech review content)?
-If we can slim that down and put it in the Notes column of the table, that would be best.***
+If we can slim that down and put it in the Notes column of the table, that would be best.*** ***TA: I think, the important bits can be in the table, as it would help users make the right selection at that point in time, or provide a link to a topic in the advanced section***

 4. Select **Next**.